merenlab/merenlab.org/tutorials/infant-gut/index.md

 <div class="blockquote-author">You</div>
 </blockquote>

 Thanks for the great question.
 Although this may sound like a challenging problem to some, we have a very simple way to resolve it (which I described in this [blog post]({% post_url anvio/2015-12-07-predicting-number-of-genomes %}){:target="_blank"}).
-If you still have access to the IGD, you can run this simple command:
+If you still have access to the IGD, you can run {% include PROGRAM name="anvi-display-contigs-stats" text="this simple command" %}:

 ``` bash
 anvi-display-contigs-stats CONTIGS.db